greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/highavail/topics/g-checking-for-failed-segments.html.md

 ## <a id="use_gpstate"></a>Check for failed segments using gpstate

-The `gpstate` utility provides the status of each individual component of a Greenplum Database system, including primary segments, mirror segments, master, and standby master.
+The `gpstate` utility provides the status of each individual component of a Greenplum Database system, including primary segments, mirror segments, coordinator, and standby coordinator.

-On the master host, run the [gpstate](../../../utility_guide/ref/gpstate.html) utility with the `-e` option to show segment instances with error conditions:
+On the coordinator host, run the [gpstate](../../../utility_guide/ref/gpstate.html) utility with the `-e` option to show segment instances with error conditions:

 ```
 $ gpstate -e